Jacob Gyang Buba

 Da Jacob Gyang Buba CFR (born October 10, 1951) is a retired Nigeria customs officer and elder statesman.
-He served as the Comptroller-General of Nigeria Customs Service from 2004 to 2008.
-On April 1, 2009, he was sworn as the Gbong Gwom, the paramount traditional ruler of the Berom Kingdom becoming the 5th Gbong Gwom after the demise of Da Victor Dung Pam.
-He is the Chairman, Jos Traditional Council of Chiefs and president of the Jos Joint Traditional Council.
+He served as the Comptroller-General of the Nigeria Customs Service from 2004 to 2008.
+On April 1, 2009, he was sworn in as the Gbong Gwom, the paramount traditional ruler of the Berom Kingdom, becoming the 5th Gbong Gwom after the demise of Da Victor Dung Pam.
+He is the Chairman, Jos Traditional Council of Chiefs and president of the Plateau State Traditional Council.
 He currently serves as the 3rd Chancellor of the Nnamdi Azikiwe University since March 2016 at the 10th convocation of the institution.

 Background

-Gyang Buba was born on October 10, 1951 in Madu Village of Du District, Jos South, Plateau State.
+Gyang Buba was born on October 10, 1951, in Madu Village of Du District, Jos South, Plateau State.
 He is the first son of Buba Dung Bot of the Lo Du, Lo-Wet family and Ngo Kaneng Buba, one among the ruling house of the kingdom.